-$\underline{Classification Plan}$ - The plan approved by the Board of Mayor and Aldermen upon recommendation of the Human Resources Director and the City Administrator which places jobs into pay groups.
+Classification Plan - The plan approved by the Board of Mayor and Aldermen upon recommendation of the Human Resources Director and the City Administrator that places jobs into pay groups.

 Classified Service - The most recent period of employment with the City without a break in service as evidenced by separation from the City payroll and Human Resources records.